albanie/mcnSSD/README.md

 a similar mAP on the 2007 test set to the `caffe` model.

 ```
-Test Set Results:

-Comparison of the ssd-pascal-vggvd-300 model
+Test Set Results - comparison of the ssd-pascal-vggvd-300 model:

 -------------- -------------------- ------------------------
                trained with caffe   trained with matconvnet